Theosophical Society in America: History

 Russian expatriate Helena Blavatsky and American Colonel Henry Steel Olcott founded the Theosophical Society with attorney William Quan Judge and others in late 1875 in New York City.
 After its two major co-founders departed for India in 1879 to establish the international headquarters of the Society in Adyar, India (near Madras, now known as Chennai), young Mr. Judge carried on the work of advancing interest in Theosophy within the United States.
 By 1886 he had established an American Section of the international Society with branches in fourteen cities.
 Rapid growth took place under his guidance, so that by 1895 there were 102 American branches with nearly six thousand members.
 Madame Blavatsky died in 1891, leaving Colonel Olcott and English social activist Annie Besant as the principal leaders of the international movement based in Adyar, and William Quan Judge heading the American Section.

-During the contentious Ninth Annual Convention of the American Section in 1895, eighty-three lodges voted for autonomy from the international Theosophical Society Adyar.
+In 1894, an event known as the "Judge Affair" occurred.
+William Quan Judge came under fire after being accuse of falsifying correspondence with the Mahatmas, and, though he denied it, this event caused a break in the Society known as the "Great Split".
+Partially due to the "Great Split", during the contentious Ninth Annual Convention of the American Section in 1895, eighty-three lodges voted for autonomy from the international Theosophical Society Adyar.
 The international President-Founder, Colonel Olcott, interpreted this action as secession, and revoked the charters of those lodges, whose members reorganized into the first “Theosophical Society in America” under William Quan Judge.
 After Judge's death the following year, Katherine Tingley stepped into the leadership of that organization, and in 1898 folded the Theosophical Society in America into the Universal Brotherhood, resulting in the Universal Brotherhood and Theosophical Society.
 After several changes in location and name, the successor organization is now known as the Theosophical Society Pasadena.
-Other groups split off from Tingley's organization over the years, becoming Theosophical Society in America (Hargrove) the Theosophical Society of New York, the United Lodge of Theosophists, and Temple of the People in Halcyon, California.
+Tingley's authority over the Universal Brotherhood and Theosophical Society was based in spiritual power and brought back concern for occultism and spiritualism.
+Many Theosophists did not approve of the absolute authority she claimed over the Society, so a Theosophist named Hargrove and a few hundred others left Tingley's Society.
+His group became the Theosophical Society in America (Hargrove).
+Other groups that split off from Tingley's organization over the years became the Theosophical Society of New York, the United Lodge of Theosophists, and Temple of the People in Halcyon, California.
 The second “Theosophical Society in America” headed by Ernest Temple Hargrove dropped the words "in America" from its name in 1908.